dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 data ListInt = Nil | Cons Int ListInt
 ```

-We need to rewrite this definition as `data ListInt = F ListInt`, where `F` needs to be a suitable new type constructor.
-It is clear what `F` should be:
+We need to rewrite this definition as `data ListInt = F ListInt`, where `F` must be a suitable new type constructor.
+In this case, it is clear what `F` should
+be:

 ```haskell
 data F r = Nil | Cons Int r